euisang214/Networking-Idea/README.md

 - **Database**: MongoDB
 - **Integrations**: Zoom API, Stripe, SendGrid

+## Authentication & Authorization

+The API secures endpoints with JSON Web Tokens (JWT).
+Clients obtain a token by calling `/auth/login` and must send it in the `Authorization: Bearer <token>` header on subsequent requests.
+Tokens are signed using the `JWT_SECRET` environment variable and expire based on `JWT_EXPIRES_IN`.

+Role‑based access control is implemented via the `rolesAllowed` middleware.
+The token payload includes the user’s `userType`, allowing routes to restrict access to specific roles (e.g. `candidate`, `professional`, `admin`).

 ## Key Business Rules

 1. Professional is only paid once a coffee chat has occurred (verified via Zoom listener APIs)